Ah, the Likert scale – a staple in survey research. It’s the ideal tool for measuring people’s opinions and attitudes.

 I’m talking about frequency – the oft-overlooked aspect of Likert scale surveys that can make or break your results.

-Imagine you’re conducting a survey to gauge customer satisfaction with your new product.
+Imagine you’re surveying to gauge customer satisfaction with your new product.
 You ask each participant to rate their satisfaction on a 1-5 scale.
 You receive responses from 100 participants.
 Upon analyzing the data, you find that the majority of the responses fall in the 4-5 range.

 But what precisely does this imply?